Royal Caribbean International: Oasis class

-The Oasis-class ships are the largest passenger ships ever built, having surpassed the Freedom-class ships.
+The Oasis-class ships are some of the largest passenger ships ever built, having surpassed the Freedom-class ships, and are surpassed only by the Icon-class ships.
 They can accommodate up to 5,400 passengers at double occupancy and they have a maximum capacity of 6,296 passengers.
 Furthermore, the ships have a gross tonnage of at least 225,282 tons, and cost the line around US$1.4 billion each.

 The first two ships in the class, Oasis of the Seas and Allure of the Seas, were delivered in 2009 and 2010 by STX Europe Turku Shipyard, Finland.
 The third and fourth ships in the class, Harmony of the Seas and Symphony of the Seas were built at Chantiers de l'Atlantique in Saint-Nazaire, France.
-They were the first to also come with the Ultimate Abyss.
+They were the first to come with the Ultimate Abyss dry slide.
 Royal Caribbean International, in conjunction with USA Today, sponsored a contest to name the first two vessels.
-On 18 February 2019 Royal Caribbean announced the order of a 6th Oasis class vessel from Chantiers de l'Atlantique for delivery in 2024 with a double occupancy of 5,714 and gross tonnage of 231,000.
+In February 2019, Royal Caribbean announced the order of a 6th Oasis class vessel, later named Utopia of the Seas, from Chantiers de l'Atlantique for delivery in 2024 with a double occupancy of 5,714 and gross tonnage of 231,000.

 Quantum class

 The Quantum-class of ships debuted as the second largest class of cruise ships in the world.
 The Quantum-class ships were the first ships built for Royal Caribbean by Meyer Werft since the Radiance class and share many features with those ships, including indoor pools with retractable roofs, vast expanses of glass, outdoor seating in the "Windjammer" buffet, and self-leveling pool tables.
 Other distinctive features of the Quantum-class include the "North Star" observation capsule mounted on the end of a 41 m crane arm, "RipCord by iFLY" a skydiving simulator, the three-deck-high Two70° lounge and performance venue at the aft of the ship featuring panoramic windows that convert into projection screens, and the multi-purpose SeaPlex facility which hosts activities such as basketball, roller skating, bumper cars, and a trapeze school.
 The Quantum class was the first class designed specifically for Dynamic Dining, and feature several separate complementary dining facilities instead of a single main dining room.
 Each venue will maintain the same menu and staff throughout the cruise.
-Unlike the earlier Voyager, Freedom, and Oasis class, Quantum-class ships do not feature a Viking Crown Lounge or ice skating rink, and the Royal Promenade mall down the center of the ship is not featured in its traditional form.
+Unlike the earlier Voyager, Freedom, and Oasis class, Quantum-class ships do not feature a Viking Crown Lounge or ice skating rink, and the Royal Esplanade mall down the center of the ship is not featured in the traditional form of Royal Promenades.

-Four ships, Quantum of the Seas, Anthem of the Seas, Ovation of the Seas, and Spectrum of the Seas were built as of 2019.
-A fifth ship, Odyssey of the Seas was delivered in March 2021.
+Five ships, Quantum of the Seas, Anthem of the Seas, Ovation of the Seas, Spectrum of the Seas, and Odyssey of the Seas were built as of 2021.